Exploring Menorca’s Best Beaches

 The south coast of Menorca is renowned for its beaches, and Son Saura & Bellavista are two of the most tranquil examples.
 Located around midway between the popular seaside resorts of Cala en Bosc and Cala Galdana, they offer a more natural and unspoiled experience.

-Son Saura is the shorter and deeper beach of the two.
-Whereas Bellavista is a long, narrow, slice of golden sand.
-I found the second to be the most appealing of the two as it was naturally free of seagrass, had clearer, shallow waters, and was quite frankly, perfect!
-It reminded me of the long empty stretches of sand you more often find in Sardinia.
+Son Saura is the shorter and deeper beach of the two, and Bellavista is a long, narrow slice of golden sand next door.
+I find the second to be the most appealing, as it is usually free of seagrass, has clearer, shallow waters, and is quite frankly, perfect!
+It reminds me of the long empty stretches of sand you more often find in Sardinia.

-However, if it’s peace and privacy you’re seeking, Son Saura seemed to be the place to find it.
-Clothing was largely absent on this beach.
+However, if it’s peace and privacy you’re seeking, Son Saura is the place to find it.
+The smaller of the two beaches, it also attracts bathers who prefer to bare all.

 Things to know before visiting Son Saura & Bellavista